pepsilad2222/AttendanceTracker/Instructions.md

    - **9-digit Username** (e.g., `000000006`)
    - **Section** (e.g., `324.01`)
 3. Use the default **Lecture Code**: `55555`
-     A. The point of the Lecture Code is to only access the attendance while in class.
+4. The point of the Lecture Code is to only access the attendance while in class.
 The instructor will have it at the beginning of class and it will be randomly generated each class peroid.
 For the sake of this demonstration is will be 55555.
 5. Click **Enter** to verify your credentials.
 6. If valid, confirm your attendance by checking **"Yes, I am present"** and clicking **Submit Attendance**.
 7. You will see a success message confirming your attendance.